-In addition to the composition and activities of the faculty nucleus, the distribution of teaching responsibilities between full-time and part-time faculty is an indicator of administrative capacity.
-Programs asked provide were to percentage of courses delivering required competencies, and all courses, that are taught by full- and part-time faculty.
+In addition to the composition and activities of the faculty nucleus, the distribution teaching of responsibilities between full-time and part-time faculty is an indicator of administrative capacity.
+Programs asked provide were to the percentage of courses delivering required competencies, and all courses, that are taught by full- and part-time faculty.
 Table 1 provides the average percentages reported.